 The museum has 2 parts, one a brick structure, the former Tejo Power Station, now turned science museum.
 Another is a beautiful modern structure covered with ceramic tiles and with a cantilevered rooftop terrace where you can walk up with great views of Belem.
 The building alone is worth a visit and has to be seen when in the city.
 The museum is also definitely a must when you visit Lisbon.
 It’s free on the first Sunday of the month.
 The technology exhibitions in the red brick factory build is the red building next to the modern building.
 You also have self-experiments in the science section that would be perfect if visiting with kids.

 MAAT is in a superb area of Lisbon and a full day can be spent here.
 Day or night, you can enjoy beautiful views from the riverfront promenade or up on the rooftop terrace.
-It is the perfect spot in the city to enjoy the sunset.
+It is the perfect spot in the city to enjoy the sunset and if you want more insider tips on the best spots of sunsets in Libson, check out Kevin’s post.
 When the sun lowers the tiles on MAAT taken on the sunshine reflections and the displays of light and shadows around the building is just magical.
 The views from the top are even better in the evening, as is a walk towards the Ponte 25 de Abril (The bridge).

 MAAT Museum Entrance Fees: